Academic Handbook Student Welfare Policies and Procedures

 6. Prevent Policy

-4. The decision to invoke this Policy will normally be made by a member of Student Support and Development (SSD) or Academic Advising in consultation with the faculty and/or other relevant staff.
-The Student Welfare Oversight Group, as set out in the Student Welfare Policy, or a Student Attendance Panel as set out in the Undergraduate Student Attendance Policy may also recommend to SSD/Academic Advising that this policy be invoked where the Group/Panel has concerns about a student’s level of engagement and wellbeing.
-In the unlikely event of a situation where there is an immediate risk of harm to students or staff, a member of the Senior Management Team (SMT) will have the authority to invoke this Policy and temporarily suspend a student(s).
+4. The decision to invoke this Policy will normally be made by a member of Student Support and Development (SSD) or Academic Support (AS) in consultation with the faculty and/or other relevant staff.
+The Student Welfare Oversight Group, as set out in the Student Welfare Policy, or a Student Attendance Panel as set out in the Undergraduate Student Attendance Policy may also recommend to SSD/AS that this policy be invoked where the Group/Panel has concerns about a student’s level of engagement and wellbeing.
+In the unlikely event of a situation where there is an immediate risk of harm to students or staff, a member of the Senior Management Group (SMG) will have the authority to invoke this Policy and temporarily suspend a student(s).
 In these circumstances, SSD will be notified as soon as is practicable.

-5. For the purposes of this policy, the term ‘student’ refers to anyone on an undergraduate, postgraduate taught or mobility programme.
+5. For the purposes of this Policy, the term ‘student’ refers to anyone on an undergraduate, postgraduate taught or global experience programme.

 General Principles